offbynull/learn/Biology/input/input.md

 * if protons < electrons (more electrons), it's called a `{bm} negatively charged/(negative charge|negative-charge|negatively-charged|negatively charged)/i` ion / `{bm} negative ion` / `{bm} ANION`.
 * if protons == electrons, it's a neutral (no charge).

-Ions are always trying to lose their charge and become neutral, either by giving up an electrons or pulling in an electrons such that the the number of protons and electrons become equal.
+Ions are always trying to lose their charge and become neutral, either by giving up an electrons or pulling in an electrons such that the number of protons and electrons become equal.
 As such, ions will attract towards oppositely charged ions and repel from similarly charged ions:
 * negative ions are attracted to positive ions and repelled from negative ions.
 * positive ions are attracted to negative ions and repelled from positive ions.